 The Automotive Program currently utilizes two instructors.
-Mr. Swick is our full time faculty.
-He is a talented instructor and holds nine ASE certifications.
+Mr. Swick is our full time faculty, who teaches all first year courses.
+He is talented and holds nine ASE certifications.
 Our second faculty member is Mr. Byard who is an adjunct faculty.
 Mr. Byard is employed in the automotive industry and is currently a shop manager.
 Data on individual instructors, their education and courses taught are contained in Appendix II.
 All of our instructors have many years of professional experience ranging from 7 - 30 years in industry and 2 to 20 years in educational settings.

-- VI.
-Enrollment and Graduates - A. Submit data indicating the headcount and full-time equivalency (FTE) enrollment along with the number of graduates for each year the program has been in existence.
+VI.
+Enrollment and Graduates

+A. Submit data indicating the headcount and full time equivalency (FTE) enrollment along with the number of graduates for each year the program has been in existence.
 Label as Appendix III.
 Data on headcount and graduates is contained in Appendix III.

-Automotive students are in many cases nontraditional learners.
+Automotive students are in many cases non traditional learners.
 Most have families and obligations.
 As such they cannot attend full time classes, which is very typical in a community college.
 Unfortunately many take several years to complete the certificate program, and in many cases, obtain jobs and elect not to continue to obtain the two year AAS Degree.
+Many students begin by declaring an interest in the two year AAS program, but later find employment opportunities and opt to change to the CAS program.